echocat/puppet-graphite/README.md

 #### `gr_base_dir_managed_externally`

-Default is 'False'.
+Boolean, default to false .
 Useful if the base install location of Graphite is managed by other Puppet resource (like a mountpoint for example)

 ##### `gr_storage_dir`